User Review( votes)

 This means that the entire supply chain from sourcing cotton seeds until the finished product is sold to the customer adheres to fair practices.
 In simple words, natural herbicides like neem are instead of toxic pesticides, women and young children do not work under inhumane conditions for a measly hourly wage which is the norm in this industry, and cotton is grown using non-GMO seeds.

-All images shot by me at home except the yellow Moroccan musings.
+All images shot by me at home.